Three charged over Maltese anti-corruption journalist's murder - Journal du Cameroun

 The public prosecutor now has further 20 months to set a date for the trial, which legal experts say may not take place for years.

-Late last week the government of Prime Minister Joseph Muscat, at the recommendation of the Council of Europe, ordered a public inquiry into whether the October 16, 2017 attack could have been prevented.
+Late last week the government of Prime Minister Joseph Muscat, at the recommendation of the Council of Europe, said it would create a public commission of inquiry within the next two months, which would investigate whether the October 16, 2017 attack could have been prevented.

 Caruana Galizia, described as a “one-woman WikiLeaks”, was responsible for a number of corruption exposes targeting both Muscat and opposition figures.